computersarecool/cpp_sockets/README.md

     - `g++ main.cpp -o main`
     - `./main`

-- To build and run the test application on Windows, use Visual Studio or install it, open the "Developer Command Prompt" and run:
+- To build and run the test application on Windows either use Visual Studio directly or open the `Developer Command Prompt` and run:
     - `cd src`
     - `cl main.cpp`
-    - Double click on `main.exe`
+    - `start main.exe`

 ## Functionality
 `main.cpp` is a simple functioning example (not all errors are handled gracefully).